 Accordingly, set forth below is certain summarized combined financial information (within the meaning of Rule 1-02(bb) of Regulation S-X) for the Guarantors, as of and for the year ended December 31, 1996 and 1997, and as of and for the nine months ended September 30, 1997 and 1998.
-The summarized combined financial information includes ColorTyme, Inc. and Thorn Americas, Inc. from the dates they were acquired by the Company and is presented using the push-down basis of accounting in accordance with SAB Topic 5J.
 Separate financial statements and other disclosures concerning the Guarantors have not been included because management believes that they are not material to investors.